 You can “stop the sour train” whenever you’d like.
 You can make it mild or super sour by simply letting it go shorter or longer.

 For the cream, if you don’t have access to your own cow, buy the best quality heavy cream you can afford.
 Raw milk works best (if it’s legal in your state).
 If that’s not in your area or your budget, then grass-fed, low temperature pasteurized heavy cream is next best.
 The better brands usually come in glass bottles.
 Avoid “ultra-pasteurized” or “UHT” pasteurized, as they have been zapped of some of the nutrients that the bacteria use to thrive.

 Typically it takes 24-36 hours at room temperature, maybe longer if it’s cooler.
 Ideal fermentation temperature is about 75°F/24°C. Stir it once or twice, and taste it.
 When you like its thickness and its sourness, it’s done!
 It should also increase in volume slightly.

-- 12 fluid ounces (350ml) good quality heavy whipping cream (avoid Ultra-pasteurized)
+- 12 ounces (350 ml) high quality heavy whipping cream (not Ultra-pasteurized or UHT pasteurized)

 - Add kefir and heavy cream to a pint sized (or larger) jar.

 - Cover with lid and let ferment at room temperature for 36 hours.

 - Stir contents and taste.
 If it needs more souring, let it ferment another half-day.

 - Store in refrigerator with lid on.
 Stir gently before using (some liquid will settle).